SteveLauC/Notes/database/CMU15-445-2021-fall/lecture3.md

    to the beginning.
 When the borders of slot array and data meet, then we can say this page is full.

-5. tuple layout(how to represent a record inside the page, fixed-length reocrd and variable-length record)
+6. tuple layout(how to represent a record inside the page, fixed-length reocrd and variable-length record)

+   > The class does not cover how to store variable-length tuples while the textbook does.
+Page 592

    A tuple is essentially a sequence of bytes, it's the job of the DBMS to interpret those bytes into attributes types and values.